mzazon/awesome-cloud-projects/aws/multi-account-resource-discovery/multi-account-resource-discovery.md

    echo "✅ Comprehensive compliance monitoring rules deployed"
    ```

+   Config rules are now actively monitoring your resources for compliance violations and will trigger EventBridge events when non-compliant resources are detected.

 8. **Configure Multi-Account Resource Discovery**:

    This step establishes the framework for resource discovery across member accounts by identifying target accounts and providing guidance for StackSet deployment to ensure consistent configuration across your organization.